- Introduction to Economics

 - The Role of the Government in the Economy

-GED Social Studies Practice Test: Answering the Three Key Questions
+GED Social Studies Practice Test: The Four Types of Economies

 There are different ways societies organize economies (or, perhaps, economies simply evolve).
 We’re going to look at four:

 - Mixed Economies

 These are usually found in rural or isolated communities (today, many are found in less developed areas of Asia and Africa).
 A traditional economy is just that — it relies on the traditions of society.
 People carry out economic traditions in much the same way as their forbearers did.
 If your community is on the coast, you’ll probably fish or repair nets.
 If you live on a plain, you may well be involved in the raising of cattle.
 What is produced?
 That’s easy: what the society needs.
 Goods and services are often shared, and money is sometimes not used; trading (barter) is the medium of exchange.
 Often, traditional economies rely almost exclusively on the natural resources that are present, and there may not be much technology.
 Often, the goods and services that are produced are shared among the inhabitants of the society.
 Examples of traditional economics may be found in the remote tribes deep within the Amazon rainforest and the Inuit (Eskimo) people of the far northern reaches of North America.